Alexcs-hi/MeeUx/README.md

    git clone https://github.com/Alexcs-hi/MeeUx.git
    cd meeux
    npm install
+   cp .env.example .env
    npm run dev
+4. **Before running** make sure to paste Your Generated api key in the .env file
 ## ⚒️ Work-In-Progress Features
-- **Additional themes** for customization
+- **Additional themes**
-- A Mobile app in the future - I'm tying but its not really looking good
+- A Mobile app in the future - I'm trying but its not really looking good
 - A new Settings page that is also work in progress 😿
 - More customization yee
 - To be able to browse without any api key